American Anti-Imperialist League: Local organizations

 The Anti-Imperialist League attempted to establish a network of local organizations in an effort to decentralize and expand the group's propaganda efforts.
 The group's largest and most influential local affiliates were located in New York City, Philadelphia, Washington, DC, Chicago, Minneapolis, Cincinnati, Portland, Oregon, and Los Angeles.

 In February 1899 the national office of the Anti-Imperialist League would peg the group's total membership at "considerably over 25,000."
 The total number of local branches of the group was reckoned as "at least 100" by November of that year.

 Local groups maintained a substantial degree of autonomy and often had unique local monikers, including the American League of Philadelphia and the Anti-Imperialist League of New York.
 The roster of officers of the New York branch was nearly as expansive and impressive as that of the original Boston organization, including a corps of 23 Vice-Presidents.

 Three leagues become one

 In October 1899 a Chicago group inspired by the Boston organization which had previously styled itself as the Central Anti-Imperialist League held a convention merging with another organization to form the American Anti-Imperialist League.
 This organization would in turn merge with the Boston-based Anti-Imperialist League in the following month, rechristening the Boston organization as the New England branch of the American Anti-Imperialist League.
 Despite this formal organizational change, the Boston office remained the leading center of the anti-imperialist movement nationwide.

-In 1904, the vital Boston organization was reestablished as headquarters of the organization.
+In 1904, the vital Boston organization was reestablished as the headquarters of the organization.
 Throughout it all, the loosely affiliated local Leagues would conduct their own activities, electing their own officers and producing their own publications.